Jewish man dies after confrontation during pro-Israel and pro-Palestinian demonstrations

-LOS ANGELES — (AP) — A 69-year-old Jewish man died Monday after falling and striking his head following a confrontation the previous day during competing pro-Israel and pro-Palestinian demonstrations in suburban Los Angeles, authorities said.
+LOS ANGELES — (AP) — A Jewish man in California has died after getting into a confrontation during dueling protests over the Israel-Hamas war, authorities said.

-Paul Kessler's death was being investigated as a homicide and authorities haven't ruled out the possibility a hate crime occurred, said a statement from the Ventura County Sheriff's Department.
-No arrests had been made.

-Kessler was injured shortly before 3:30 p.m.
-Sunday during competing demonstrations in Thousand Oaks, a city of about 125,000 northwest of Los Angeles.
-Police received reports that a battery had occurred and deputies sent to the scene found Kessler suffering from a head wound, the department said.
+Paul Kessler, 69, died at a hospital on Monday, a day after he was struck during pro-Israel and pro-Palestinian demonstrations at an intersection in Thousand Oaks, a suburb northwest of Los Angeles, authorities said.

-An autopsy conducted Monday determined Kessler died from a blunt force head injury and it was homicide, the department said.
+An autopsy Monday said Kessler died from a blunt force head injury and it was homicide, according to the Sheriff’s Department, which said investigators hadn’t ruled out the possibility that the act was a hate crime.

+No arrests had been made and details of the confrontation weren’t immediately released, although the Sheriff’s Department scheduled a news conference for Tuesday morning.

-The Jewish Federation of Greater Los Angeles said Kessler was Jewish and that he was struck in the head by a megaphone held by a pro-Palestinian demonstrator.
-The sheriff's department didn't immediately confirm those details but planned a news conference Tuesday morning.
+Rabbi Noah Farkas, president of the Jewish Federation of Greater Los Angeles, said the group had heard reports that Kessler was struck in the head by a megaphone held by a pro-Palestinian demonstrator.
+However, he said federation officials weren’t at the scene or involved in the demonstrations.

+Other unconfirmed reports suggested that Kessler may have been pushed and fallen.

 Rabbi Michael Barclay of Temple Ner Simcha in Westlake Village, near Thousand Oaks, urged people to avoid jumping to conclusions about what happened.